Chapter 1

 The beeping sound of the machine as it glided over my slowly swelling belly made my heart flutter.
 I have just hit twenty weeks pregnant, and I am finding out today what the gender is.

 "That's my baby's heart?"
-I asked, trying to understand what the doctor was doing, but nothing made sense.
+I asked, trying to understand what the doctor was doing, but nothing made sense to me.
 I was so excited.

 "Yes," Caroline, my doctor, answered.
 She was a sweet lady.
-She had no children; she couldn't have any, so she chose to be an obstetrician, to help others and do research, to help ladies like her.
-She would have made a great mother.
+She had no children; she couldn't have any, so she chose to be an obstetrician, to help others and conduct research, to assist women like her.

 "Is it not beating a bit fast?"
 It sounded very fast.
 I said worriedly.